suyashsangale/MCP-Server-Client/README.md

 # MCP Platform Monorepo

-## A modern, extensible platform for building and deploying AI-powered tools with a beautiful Streamlit interface and FastMCP backend.
+## A modern, extensible platform for building and deploying AI-powered tools with a Streamlit interface and FastMCP backend.

 This repository contains two independent projects for building AI-powered tool platforms: